mauvaisetroupe/ea-design-it/README.md

 Does the data model meet your requirements?
 So for more explanation of potential features, please read first the [description of data model](./documentation/metamodel).

+You can also import the [JDL file](./jhipster-jdl-metamodel.jdl) in [jdl studio](https://start.jhipster.tech/jdl-studio/) for a more accurate and detailed view of the entities and their relationships.

 # Diagram or not diagram ?

 This application is not a architeture diagram tool.